From the Presidents – Oct. 19, 2023

 Shalom Everyone!

-And for those who wish to make a difference in our own community, we highly encourage you to consider joining the Temple Beth Hillel Board of Directors next year.
+And as we head toward summer, we will soon be having our annual membership meeting, where we plot out our direction for the year.
+This is also the time to elect a new Temple Board of Directors, so for those who wish to make a difference in our community, we highly encourage you to consider joining the Board for next year.
 Our Board is always on the lookout for members who have ideas for the future of the temple and the ability to carry out that vision.
-And as we have discovered, serving on the Board makes us appreciate how much Temple Beth Hillel means to us and our children.
-And for those who wish to volunteer for Food for Thought this year, there is a sign up sheet in the main hallway.
+Serving on the Board makes us appreciate how much Temple Beth Hillel means to us and our children.
+And please mark your calendars for June 9 starting at 1:00 p.m. as the date for our annual membership meeting.
+All Temple members are of course invited.

-Finally, please join us for our annual GRIP Walk this Saturday, October 28, beginning at 9:00 a.m.
-Our next regular Shabbat Service will take place next Friday, November 3, at 7:30 p.m.
-The next Family Shabbat will occur on Friday, November 17, starting at 6:15 p.m. so please help spread the word.
-Torah Study will also continue every Saturday at 10:15 a.m. on Zoom.
-And of course, we encourage everyone to come to our wonderful Tefillah services at Religious School every Sunday at 9:30 a.m.
+Finally, our next regular Shabbat Service will take place on Friday, June 7, at 7:30 p.m.
+Family shabbats have completed for the year but will resume in September.
+Torah Study will take place Saturdays at 10:15 a.m. on Zoom.
+And of course, we encourage everyone to come to our wonderful Tefillah services at Religious School each Sunday at 9:30 a.m.
 Thank you everyone!

 If I am not for myself, who will be for me?